Hanging on the Telephone: Other versions and appearances

 Blondie re-recorded the song for the 2014 2-disc set Blondie 4(0) Ever.

 In 1995, L7 recorded a cover for the soundtrack to The Jerky Boys: The Movie.

 In 2000, Finnish metal band Sinergy recorded a cover for their To Hell and Back album.

-In 2003, renowned alternative rock music band Something For Kate covered the song at a gig at The Prince Bandroom, disguised as "George Kaplan & The Editors".
+In 2003, alternative rock music band Something For Kate covered the song at a gig at The Prince Bandroom, disguised as "George Kaplan & The Editors".

 In 2005, English indie punk-rock band Johnny Panic released a version of the song as a B-side to their single 'Minority of One'.

 In 2006, English rock band Def Leppard recorded their own version for their cover album Yeah!